alcover/buffet/README.md

 In mere register-fitting **16 bytes**.

-:construction: Experimental
+:construction:
 \- not yet stable, optimized or feature-complete
 \- not yet 100% unit-tested
-\- probably not thread-safe
+\- not yet thread-safe

 ---